Kegbot/kegbot-server/docs/source/releases/old-versions.rst

 --------------------------

 .. note::
   This update requires a schema migration.
-See :ref:`upgrading-kegbot`.
+See :ref:`upgrading`.

 * New tool: ``setup-kegbot.py``, to assist with first-time setup.
 * New web-based setup wizard, for finishing first-time setup.